frankRose1/flask-blog-restful-api/readme.md

 # Blog Rest Api with Flask
 This is the backend for a blog-style app.
 User's can sign up, create posts, create & like comments on posts as well.
-Includes rate limiting and logic to confirm a user's email address by using mailgun.
-Access tokens are not provided unless the link sent via email is visited!!
+Includes rate limiting, image uplaods, and logic to confirm a user's email address via mailgun.
+Access tokens are not provided unless the link sent via email is visited!
 If you'd like to test this app out take a look at ```example.env``` for the various environment variables needed.

 ## Endpoints